JonLMyers/WarDriving/README.md

 - What is Wardriving?

-- The Fault in my WEP?
+- The Fault in my WEP

 - Equipment Used